Applications can be submitted from 16 March to 27 March 2020, at 15.00 (local Helsinki time), using the following two electronic application forms:

 The disciplines equivalent to school subjects at the Faculty of Arts are ethics, English, Spanish, philosophy, Finnish as the second national language, history, Italian, Japanese, Chinese, Latin, Swedish language and literature for native Swedish speakers, minority religions (Islam), Portuguese, French, Swedish, German, Russian, Estonian, and native language and literature/Finnish as a second language.
 For detailed information about the Faculty’s disciplines representing school subjects and related studies, please see here.

 NB.
-Studies in the subject of Evangelical Lutheran religion must be completed in the Faculty of Theology, whereas studies in the subject of social studies must be completed in the Faculty of Social Sciences.
+Studies in the subject of Evangelical Lutheran religion and Catholic Religion must be completed in the Faculty of Theology, whereas studies in the subject of social studies must be completed in the Faculty of Social Sciences.
+Studies in Muslim religion can also be completed in the Faculty of Theology.

 The right to complete non-degree studies can be granted to those who submit a teacher application in the following two cases: